marileano/pdsnd_github/README.md

 * text editor
 * terminal

+###Interactive
+Run this project using python and enter the values when prompted to learn more about the US Bikeshare Data in the major cities.

 ### Credits
 Thank you to Udacity and the Programming for Data Science with Python Nanodegree Program for such a challenging term and project!